act-rules/act-rules.github.io/_rules/aria-required-owned-element-bc4a75.md

 name: ARIA required owned elements
 rule_type: atomic
 description: |
-  This rule checks that each role has at least one of its required owned elements.
+  This rule checks that an element with an explicit semantic role has at least one of its required owned elements.
 accessibility_requirements:
   wcag20:1.3.1: # Info and Relationships (A)
     forConformance: true